raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 Run the program to check your modifications.
 --- /task ---
-Does the game feels more reactive when you increase and/or decrease the Tree sprite's size?
+Does the game feels more reactive if you increase and/or decrease Tree sprite's size?
 These are the kind of thing that Games Developers have to consider when designing for user interaction.

 ## Stop the tree from getting too big!
-There's one more condition.
+There's a second condition.

-if the Tree sprite touches the edge of the stage then, the action is say "Try again!"
+if the Tree sprite touches the edge of the stage then, say block is actioned with "Try again!"
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Try again.] for (2) seconds ::looks stop [this script v]
 ```
-Also included in the action is 'stop this script' - this stops the tree from growingso it doesn't get too big for the stage.
+Also included in this action is 'stop this script' - this stops the tree from growing so it doesn't get too big for the stage.

 'stop this script' also stops the forever block.
 It can now relax.

 --- task ---
-+ Test the if, then condition by dragging it away from the main scripts.
++ Test the second condition by dragging it away from the main scripts.
 Below highlights which blocks to drag away.
 Run the program again.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [You did it!
 Stand on one leg to make it harder and click the green flag to play again.] for (2) seconds ::looks